 MM, Michigan State University

-Since joining the faculty of the Bienen School of Music, Professor Thorne has appeared as soloist with the Symphonic Wind Ensemble in Joel Puckett’s The Shadow of Sirius, which was webcast live and is archived in Pick-Staiger Concert Hall's Davee Video Library.
-This season, Professor Thorne will perform the Bach b minor Suite with the Northwestern University Chamber Orchestra.
+Since joining the faculty of the Bienen School of Music, Thorne has appeared as soloist with the Symphonic Wind Ensemble in Joel Puckett’s The Shadow of Sirius, which was webcast live and is archived in Pick-Staiger Concert Hall's Davee Video Library.
+Last season, he performed the Bach B Minor Suite with the Northwestern University Chamber Orchestra.

-Professor Thorne has given master classes for the ARIA International Summer Academy, Austin Flute Club, Boston Flute Academy, Boston University, Greater Indianapolis Flute Club, Houston Flute Club, The University of Texas at Austin, University of Utah, and the Wisconsin Flute Festival.
-He has also served on juries for The National Flute Association’s Young Artist Competition and the Houston Flute Club’s Byron Hester Competition.
+Thorne has given master classes and recitals for the ARIA International Summer Academy, Austin Flute Club, Boston Flute Academy, Boston University, Dana Flute Festival, Greater Indianapolis Flute Club, Houston Flute Club, the Royal Conservatory's Glenn Gould School of Music in Toronto, Texas A&M University in Commerce, Texas Flute Festival, The University of Texas at Austin, University of Utah, and the Wisconsin Flute Festival.
+He has also served on juries for the National Flute Association’s Young Artist Competition, the Donna Marie Haire Young Artist Competition, the Houston Flute Club’s Byron Hester Competition, and the Myrna Brown Artist Competition, and this year he will be a judge for the Fischoff National Chamber Music Competition.

-During the summers, Professor Thorne is a regular member of the Grand Teton Music Festival, performing both orchestral as well as chamber music concerts.
+During the summers, Thorne is a member of the Grand Teton Music Festival, performing both orchestral as well as chamber music concerts.
+He also teaches each summer at the ARIA International Summer Academy at Mt.
+Holyoke College.
 In Houston, he has been a member of the Texas Music Festival faculty and has performed as part of their concert series at the University of Houston and at Texas A&M University in College Station.

 For more information, visit the web site for The Flute Studio of Northwestern University.